 using its reasonable endeavours, a requirement that if the Reporting Entity Subcontractor in turn enters into a Reporting Entity Subcontract, then that subcontract shall include:

-obligations equivalent to those in clause 25.1a; and
+A. obligations equivalent to those in clause 25.1a; and

-obligations equivalent to this 25.1c(ii) (such that the obligations in this clause 25.1b are to continue to be flowed down the supply chain to all Reporting Entity Subcontractors).
+B. obligations equivalent to this 25.1c(ii) (such that the obligations in this clause 25.1b are to continue to be flowed down the supply chain to all Reporting Entity Subcontractors).

 By completing and submitting the declaration in the RFT Proforma, the tenderer agrees that the Department of Defence may provide any information collected or provided during the course of this process to other Commonwealth Agencies or regulatory bodies.

-AUSTRALIAN INDUSTRY CAPABILITY (OPTIONAL)
+Australian Industry Capability (Optional)

 Note to drafters: If an AIC program will apply to any resultant Contract, then Australian Industry Capability (AIC) requirements will need to be inserted.
 Refer to COD clause 4 for more details on including an AIC program.

 If an AIC program is not required, the heading should be retained and ‘(Not Used)’ added at the end of the heading.

-COUNTRY OF TAX RESIDENCY (OPTIONAL)
+Country of Tax Residency (Optional)

 Note to drafters: These clauses must be included if the procurement is valued at over $200,000 (GST Inclusive).

 Note to tenderers: In accordance with the Buy Australian Plan and to support transparency in Australian Government procurement, tenderers for Australian Government contracts worth over $200,000 (GST Inclusive) are required to disclose their country of tax residency.
 For further information, see the Department of the Treasury, Department of Finance and the Australian Tax Office: